 - Olive oil spray for the baking dish

-- Preheat oven to 350 degrees F. Spray a 6 x 8-inch baking dish with olive oil spray.
+- Preheat your oven to 400 degrees F. Spray a 2-quart baking dish with olive oil.

 - Heat the olive oil in a large skillet over medium-high heat, about 2 minutes.
-Add the beef, the onion and the salt.
-Cook, stirring to break up the beef, about 10 minutes, until meat is browned, onion is soft and liquids have evaporated.
+Add the beef and the onions.
+Cook, stirring to break up the beef, until the meat is browned and the onion is soft, about 5 minutes.

-- Add the garlic, black pepper, chili powder, smoked paprika and cumin and cook, stirring, 1 more minute.
+- Stir in the kosher salt, black pepper, and garlic.
+Cook, stirring, 1 more minute.

 - Transfer the mixture to the prepared baking dish.
-Bake for 20 minutes, until cheese is melted and bubbly.
+Sprinkle with the remaining cheese.